-Americans used about 392 million gallons of gasoline per day in 2016.
+The United States used about 392 million gallons of gasoline per day in 2017.
 Most consumers use gasoline in cars, light trucks, and motorcycles, but they also use it in small aircraft, boats and other watercraft, and landscaping and construction equipment.
 Some of the environmental laws in the United States focus on reducing pollution from these sources.

 The Clean Air Act (the Act) seeks to reduce air pollution in the United States.
-Specifically, the Act (first passed in 1970) and its amendments require engines and fuels to produce less air pollution,1 among other requirements, to reduce air pollution from gasoline use.
-To meet the air pollution reduction goals of the Act, the U.S. Environmental Protection Agency (EPA) took several actions:
+Specifically, the Act (first passed in 1970) and its amendments require engines and fuels to produce less air pollution, among other requirements, to reduce air pollution from gasoline use.1 To meet the air pollution reduction goals of the Act, the U.S. Environmental Protection Agency (EPA) took several actions:

 - Required emissions control devices and cleaner burning engines